 When my former pet, Leroy, was a kitten, he loved to pounce on anything that moved — including hands, feet and the legs of people (or animals) passing by where he crouched.
 In fact, he liked biting our hands as much as he liked biting his toys.
 What seemed cute when Leroy was tiny soon became painful as he became more agile and a little bigger.
 What was the fascination with biting us?
 He loved being around us and enjoyed our company — so why bite the people you love?
-Why do kittens bite and how do you stop kitten biting appropriately and effectively before those cute kitten bites become serious cat bites?
+Why do kittens bite and how do you stop kitten biting appropriately and effectively before the cute kitten biting becomes serious cat biting?

 It turns out that kitten biting is part of the play behavior kittens learn when they are with their littermates.
 “This is the time when each kitten learns how to use an inhibited bite so as not to cause injury,” explains Pam Johnson-Bennett, certified cat behaviorist and owner of Cat Behavior Associates.
 “A kitten who bites too hard is either reprimanded by the queen or gets a very negative reaction from a littermate.
 This social play is important, and each kitten soon learns the rules.”